bangmaple/BangMapleJDBCRepository/README.md

 # BangMapleJDBCRepository
-Inspired by the JpaRepository of Spring framework which also provides many capabilities for the operations like CRUD, Pagination and Sorting.
+- Inspired by the JpaRepository of Spring framework which also provides many capabilities for the CRUD, Pagination and Sorting operations.
+- Maximizing the performance by using the native JDBC API with built-in Thread-safe Singleton pattern for your Data Access Objects (DAO).
+- Annotate your DTO with @Table, @Id, @Column to map your DTO to the table (Inspired by the ORM).
+- Friendly-to-use syntax to retrieving your DAO by classpath or class type (Inspired by the Store of the NgRX library for Angular framework):
+  `Store.select(UsersDAO.class)` to get UsersDAO instance.
+  `Store.select("com.bangmaple.dao.UsersDAO")` to also get the UsersDAO instance.
 ---------------
 ## 🛠 Features: